Childhood Emotional Neglect Therapy for Women in Fort Wayne, Indiana

 How Our Trauma-Focused Approach Seeks to Transform these Patterns

-Gain clarity about your own thought processes – (why you think the way you do)
+Gain clarity about why you think the way you do and what these patterns are rooted in.

-Reprocess past trauma through EMDR & other trauma-focused modalities, so that you can embrace: freedom, joy, and a new role within your life journey
+Reprocess past trauma, so that you can embrace: freedom, joy, and new ways of coping within your life journey

 Improve access to self-compassion and emotional connectedness within your body & mind